Hot Weather Help

 - Find a local fountain, play in a sprinkler, etc.

-- Do not rely on a fan as your primary cooling device when it is very hot (over 98 degrees).
+- Do not rely on a fan as your primary cooling device when it is very hot.
 All you are doing is blowing hot air on yourself.
 Instead, mist yourself with a spray bottle, and then use the fan to get the cooling benefits of evaporation.

 - Do not use your stove/oven or do laundry on very hot days.